Anthony Poshepny: Early life and career

-Poshepny was born in Long Beach, California, to John Charles and Isabel M. (née Veriziano) Poshepny.
+Poshepny was born September 18, 1924, in Long Beach, California, to John Charles and Isabel M. (née Veriziano) Poshepny.
 His father was a United States Navy officer whose parents were immigrants from Bohemia.
 His mother was born in Guam.
-When he was eight years old, his nine-year-old brother John accidentally shot her in the stomach with the family rifle, and she nearly bled to death.
+When he was eight years old, his nine-year-old brother John accidentally shot him in the stomach with the family rifle, and he nearly bled to death.

 Shortly after turning 18, he enlisted in the United States Marine Corps during World War II, serving in the 2nd Marine Parachute Battalion and fighting in the 5th Marine Division on Iwo Jima.

-He received the Purple Heart twice and was a sergeant by the time he was honorably discharged.
+He received the Purple Heart twice and was a Sergeant by the time he was honorably discharged.
 Returning to civilian life, he enrolled at Saint Mary's College, before transferring to what is now San Jose State University.
 He contemplated going to work for the FBI.
 Graduating in 1950, he instead joined the CIA, where he was part of the first recruit class to receive all of its training at the new Camp Peary.
-He was active in Korea during the Korean War, training refugees for sabotage missions behind communist lines.
-He also helped train Chinese Nationalist commandos for missions on the mainland.
+He was active in Korea during the Korean War, training refugees for sabotage missions in the North.
+He also trained anti-Communist forces for missions against China.

 Following the Korean war, Poshepny joined the Bangkok-based CIA front company Overseas Southeast Asia Supply (SEA Supply), which provided military equipment to Kuomintang forces based in Burma.
 In 1958, Poshepny tried unsuccessfully to arrange a military uprising against Sukarno, the president of Indonesia.
-From 1958 to 1960, he trained different special missions teams, including Tibetan Khampas and Hui Muslims at Camp Hale for operations inside China against the Communist government.
+From 1958 to 1960, he trained different groups, including Tibetan Khampas and Hui Muslims at Camp Hale for anti-government operations inside China.
 Carole McGranahan quotes Poe from an interview that the Tibetans he trained "... were the best I ever worked with."

 Laos

-The CIA was impressed by Poshepny's ability to train paramilitary forces quickly and awarded him the Intelligence Star in 1959.
-Two years later, working under Bill Lair, he was assigned with J. Vinton Lawrence to train Hmong hill tribes in Laos to fight the North Vietnamese and Pathet Lao forces which were then trying to take over that country.
-Poshepny gained the respect of the Hmong forces with practices that were considered barbaric by agency standards.
+The CIA awarded Poshepny the Intelligence Star in 1959.
+Two years later, working under James William Lair, he was assigned with J. Vinton Lawrence to train Hmong hill tribes in Laos to fight against the North Vietnamese forces and the Pathet Lao.
+Poshepny's practices were described as barbaric when they later came to light.
 He paid Hmong fighters to bring him the ears of dead enemy soldiers, and on at least one occasion mailed a bag of ears to the U.S. Embassy in Vientiane to verify his body counts.
-He dropped severed heads onto enemy locations twice in a grisly form of psy-ops.
-Though his orders again were only to train forces, he repeatedly went into battle with them and was wounded several times by shrapnel.

-Over the years, Poshepny became disillusioned with the U.S. government's management of the war.
-The CIA extracted Poshepny from Laos in 1970 and assigned him to a training camp in Thailand until his retirement in 1974.
+He dropped severed heads onto enemy locations twice in a grisly psy-op.
+The CIA eventually extracted Poshepny from Laos in 1970 and assigned him to a training camp in Thailand until his retirement in 1974.
 He received another Intelligence Star in 1975.